Grahan (film): Soundtrack

 The songs in the film have been composed by Karthik Raja and the lyrics are written by Mehboob and Ila Arun.
+"Aaj Main Khush Hoon" is based on his uncredited composition "Netru Vandha Kaatru" from Kanmani.

 Critical response

 Taran Adarsh of IndiaFM gave the film 1 star out of 5, writing "On the whole, GRAHAN is a weak film in all respects.
 Lack of proper publicity, not-too-hot star cast and dull initial response will prove unfavourable for the film."
 Sukanya Verma of Rediff.com wrote "Grahan doesn't give any sign of being a long-in-the-making project.
 In a nutshell, Grahan misfires for the want of a tight script and hard-hitting characters."